butterfly-ops/docs/database-elastic-search.md

 > [!WARNING]
 > Unlike MySQL Where Clauses, Elastic Search doesn't match only exact phrase when you search inside Text fields.
 For example: if you run `->where('name', 'John')` it will return rows where name is John or John Doe.
-> If you want to return exact records with name: John, you have to make that field `keyword` instead of `text`.
+> If you want to return exact records with name: John, you should use `keyword` field type, instead of `text`.

 #### whereIn